30 Days of Writing: Create a Book in a Month

 There will be a dedicated and private course blog where you can share your work and receive ongoing feedback and suggestions from the tutor and fellow participants.
 The course will be led by the writer and editor, Shaun Levin, who's also the creator of Writing Maps.

 You'll start the course by choosing a manageable 30-day book project.
-Through a one-to-one consultation with the tutor, you'll choose a subject that can be completed in a month.
-The aim is to identify a passion project you can dedicate a month to, and by the end of the 30 days, have a first draft to refine and prepare for publication.
+Through a one-to-one consultation with the tutor, you'll refine a book idea that can be completed in a month.
+The aim is to identify a passion project you can dedicate a month to, and by the end of the 30 days, have a first draft to rework and prepare for publication.

 Whether you're writing fiction, non-fiction, hybrid writing, creating comics or illustrations, we'll look at how to create a layered and dynamic work.
 Some of the elements we'll focus on will include: movement in time and place, conflict and tension, chronology and tone, as well as ways to enhance your text through research and the inspiration of genre companions.